 The IRC 415(c) limit applies to 403(b) elective deferrals you make to the U-M Basic Retirement and SRA plans.
 This consists of:

-- The 5% you contribute to the Basic Retirement Plan on all eligible salary if you are a voluntary participant in the plan.
+- Your contribution (5% or 4.5% depending on eligibility) to the Basic Retirement Plan on all eligible salary if you are a voluntary participant in the plan.

-- The 5% you contribute to the Basic Retirement Plan on eligible salary up to the FICA wage base ($113,700 in 2013) if you are a compulsory participant in the plan (you are age 35 or older, work a 100% appointment, and have two years of eligible service).
+- Your contribution (5% or 4.5% depending on eligibility) to the Basic Retirement Plan on eligible salary up to the FICA wage base ($118,500 in 2015) if you are a compulsory participant in the plan (you are age 35 or older, work a 100% appointment, and have two years of eligible service).